 - Feeling proud and accepting your unique body

 - Refusing to spend an unreasonable amount of time worrying about food, weight and calories

 - Feeling comfortable and confident in your body

-We all may have days when we feel awkward or uncomfortable in our bodies, but the key to developing positive body image is to recognize and respect our natural shape, and lean to overpower those negative thoughts and feelings with positive, affirming and accepting ones.
-Building a more positive body image also means making an effort to treat your body right.
-Check out these tips to get your started on the path to a better body image:
+We all have days when we feel awkward or uncomfortable in our bodies, but the key to developing positive body image is to recognize and respect our natural shape, and learn to overpower those negative thoughts and feelings with positive, affirming and accepting ones.
+Building a positive body image also means making an effort to treat your body right.
+Check out these tips to get you started on the path to a better body image:

 - Be balanced.
 Be good to your body by getting enough sleep, eating nutritious foods and being physically active.
 Avoid smoking, drugs and other unhealthy behaviors.